Dr Emma Hunter

 Senior Lecturer; African History

-- Co-ordinator of the Global and Transnational History Research Group
+- Co-director of the Edinburgh Centre for Global History

 View of Lake Victoria, Tanzania